 Carol Kane’s performance as Jill Johnson in the original When a Stranger Calls has a frightening beginning where Kane portrays a babysitter receiving unsettling phone calls.
 The opening sequence climaxes when the phone calls are revealed to be coming from inside the house.
 Kane’s scenes are bookends to the middle of the movie in which the killer (Tony Beckley) escapes from the asylum.
 Eventually, he tracks down Jill as an adult and attacks her once again but she emerges triumphantly.

 Carol Kane’ return to the series was one full of strength in When a Stranger Calls Back.
-The film has many structural problems and forces the audience to greatly suspend their disbelief.
-However, two things work well for the film.
+The film has some structural problems and forces the audience to greatly suspend their disbelief.
+However, two things work exceedingly well here.
 The first is the opening scene with the familiar setting of a vulnerable babysitter (Jill Schoelen from The Stepfather) left alone to watch her charges.
-As far as opening scenes in a horror film, this one plays out very successfully in nail-biting fashion, ending with very likely out loud screams from the audience.The other successful element of the film is Kane’s performance as a much more now adult Jill Johnson.
+As far as opening scenes in a horror film, this one plays out very successfully in nail-biting fashion.The other successful element of the film is Kane’s performance as a much more adult Jill Johnson.
 Jill is all about self-defense and strength.
-It is unfortunate that the filmmakers couldn’t take the film’s terrific opening sequence and Kane’s performance and deliver a more comprehensible film.
+It is unfortunate that the filmmakers couldn’t take the picture’s terrific opening sequence and Kane’s performance and deliver a more comprehensible film.

 Irving’s reprisal of her role of Sue Snell in The Rage: Carrie 2 warrants her inclusion on this list.
-While the film is a pale comparison to De Palma’s, Irving’s appearance at least forms a link to the original picture.
+While the film is a pale comparison to De Palma’s, Irving’s appearance at least forms a link to the original.
 She provides the exposition needed to explain Rachel’s (Emily Bergl) powers.
 Her death in the film is one of the more interesting moments (a poker drives through another character, a door, and then her eye).
 Aptly, Irving’s portrayal of Sue is one mostly of observer and it is her last observation that leads to her death.
 While her death is somewhat innovative, one feels that for such an important character her demise is fairly unceremonious.
-However, it was interesting to see the role reversal of Irving now playing the guidance counselor, a position filled previously by someone her character somewhat resented.
+However, it was still exciting to see the role reversal of Irving now playing the guidance counselor, a position filled previously by someone her character resented.

-While Nancy’s return in A Nightmare on Elm Street 3 was a welcome sight, what warrants her inclusion on this list is her return in Wes Craven’s New Nightmare.
+While Nancy’s return in A Nightmare on Elm Street 3 is a welcome sight, what warrants her inclusion on this list is her return in Wes Craven’s New Nightmare.
 New Nightmare reunited Langenkamp with both Craven and Robert Englund.
 The film is an examination of how making horror movies can affect those involved.
-The film also was a nice bridge to the gap between 1980’s horror films with the postmodern horror commentary that would later be provided by the Scream films.
+The film also serves as a nice bridge to the gap between 1980s horror films with the postmodern horror commentary that would later be provided by the Scream films.
 What appeals to the audience is that Langenkamp is playing a fictionalized version of herself.
 She is a wife and a mother in the film and Langenkamp also manages to bring a realistic edge to the picture with moments like being bored while Robert Englund’s fictionalized self is being hounded by fans for autographs.
 The film is more about commentary and atmosphere than gore which brings the audience back to the tone of the original film.
 It is when Heather Langenkamp decides to finally “play” Nancy again that the true celebration of the character begins.